GWartelle/ChatApp/README.md

 The `isOpen` attribute of this modal controls its display based on the `isModalOpen` state that has been passed on, which can also be set back to false with `onRequestClose`.

-This modal simply asks the user to make a choice between `No` which calls `onRequestClose` and closes the modal, and `Yes` which calls back the `deleteAccount` function called by the handle passed on to `onConfirm`.
+This modal simply asks the user to make a choice between `No` which calls `onRequestClose` and closes the modal, and `Yes` which calls the `deleteAccount` function using the handle passed on to `onConfirm`.

+Once this is done, the user's account is effectively deleted, and he/she is sent back to the login page.

-That's it for the delete account feature !
+And that's all for the delete account feature !

 <p align="right">(<a href="#readme-top">back to top</a>)</p>